tinybirdco/use-case-real-time-anomaly-detection/content/out-of-range.md

 ## Introduction

 Establishing threshold limits helps identify abnormal sensor readings.
 If a sensor reports a value outside of a valid range defined by minimum and maximum values.
 This method is effective for detecting sudden spikes or drops in data that may indicate a malfunction or abnormal conditions.
+This recipe can also be used to test latitude and longitude values and implement a 'bounding box' for validating location data.

 This example query illustrates how this simple recipe works: